Massi-X/freepbx-carddavmiddleware-ui/README.md

 # freepbx-phonemiddleware
-Simple library to read a carddav server and return inbound CNAM, Outbound CNAM and XML phonebook.
+Simple library to read a carddav server and return inbound CNAM, Outbound CNAM and XML phonebook.<br>
 Module for FreePBX sistems, tested with 15+ with the default distro.

 ## PURPOSE: